 – His positions related to long-standing treaties and alliances could alienate allies, leave them unprotected, and limit the US’ strategic power projection capability.

 – He would support defunding Planned Parenthood, limiting women’s access to health care such as breast cancer screenings and birth control (which helps prevent unwanted pregnancies, reducing the potential demand for abortion).

 – He would advocate for conservative judges on the Supreme Court, with the long-term potential to overturn key decisions that protect civil liberties.

 There’s certainly far more; this is all I have the energy for at the moment.

 Regardless, he was elected (by the Electoral College, but not the people – more to follow in another post) in a free and fair election, and the peaceful transfer of power is the hallmark of a civilized society.
 Like it or not, this man will be our president for the next four years.
 In writing this I do not mean to advocate that we should not at least hear him out, or that we should not support good ideas (like infrastructure investment – thought I have no idea how he plans to fund it).
 Wherever possible we should look for opportunities to compromise and work with our legislative representatives to support reasonable proposals.
 But we must remain wary.
-We must continue to work closely with our representative and, when warranted, legal action groups to prevent deliberate disenfranchisement of segments of the population, alienation of allies, constructional violations, and advocacy or war crime or other violations of international law.
+We must continue to work closely with our representative and, when warranted, legal action groups to prevent deliberate disenfranchisement of segments of the population, alienation of allies, constitutional violations, and advocacy or war crimes or other violations of international law.
 We must also be sure to be ready to highlight criminal activity against minority groups by the unsavory fringe who might feel emboldened by Trump’s rhetoric.
 Regardless of what he might have implied or even stated outright, it is still against the law to deny services, deny access to employment, or inflict violence upon minority demographics.